dlmitc3/Zillow_Clustering_Project-/README.md

     - H0: The mean logerror is the same across all value clusters
     - Ha: The mean logerror is the same across all value clusters

+### Hypothesis 8:

+    - H0: The mean logerror is the same across all age of property clusters
+    - Ha: The mean logerror is the same across all age of property clusters

 # Project Plan: Breaking it Down